Scaling law for a buckled elastic filament in a shear flow: Approximate analytical solution at large values of Lg

 \subsection{Approximation of shape}

-The example shape of the filament acquired numerically by the Chebyshev spectral collocation method, as described by \cite{liu2022}, is presented in Fig. \ref{ksztalt_modu_fit} (blue dots).
+An example of the most unstable eigenfunction acquired numerically by the Chebyshev spectral collocation method, as described in Ref.\cite{liu2022,repository_2023}, is presented in Fig. \ref{ksztalt_modu_fit} (blue dots).
 The numerically received profile of the elastica resembles the Gaussian wave packet.
 In general, eigenmodes $\Phi_{u1}$ are either even or odd functions of the argument $s$.
 Thus we propose an approximate solution $\Phi_{u1} \approx \Phi$ in the form

 with $\xi <0 $.
 This choice is convenient thanks to the evident physical interpretation of parameters $k$ and $\xi$ as a wavenumber and a measure of dispersion, respectively.
 Above $k$ is normalized by $1/L$, and in turn, $\xi$ is measured in units of $1/L^2$, where $L$ is the length of the fiber.
-We fit the expressions \eqref{post} to the numerical data obtained via the spectral approach.
-The fit is shown in Fig.~\ref{ksztalt_modu_fit} as the red line.
-Discrepancies between the exact shape and its analytical approximation are minuscule, though perceptible close to the ends of the filament.
+We fit the expressions \eqref{post} to the numerical data obtained via the spectral approach for a wide range of values of $\tilde{\chi}\le 6\cdot 10^4$.
+An example of the fit for $\tilde{\chi}=5.4\cdot 10^4$ is shown in Fig.~\ref{ksztalt_modu_fit} as the red line.
+Fig.~\ref{ksztalt_modu_fit} illustrates that discrepancies between the exact shape and its analytical approximation are minuscule, though perceptible close to the ends of the filament.
+A similar agreement is observed for the whole range of values $1.5\cdot 10^4 \le \tilde{\chi}\le 6 \cdot 10^4$.